 8. To clarify the expectations

-Meaning: Outlining what is required.
+Meaning: Outlines what is required or expected.

 Example: “To clarify the expectations, each member must complete a weekly summary.”